 Long story short, the tumorigenesis process turns the tumor microenvironment from immune supporting into immune suppressive.

 TIL composition and localization

-In an ideal immuno-oncology cycle, certain types of immune cells get activated and recruited to tumor tissue collaberating with each other to kill tumor cells.
-However, through expression or epigenetic changes, tumor cells are often able to recruit different set of immune cells and create the immune suppresive environment.
-Such changes are usualy reflected by either TIL composition change or localization change.
+In an ideal immuno-oncology cycle, certain types of immune cells get activated and recruited to tumor tissue collaborating with each other to kill tumor cells.
+However, through expression or epigenetic changes, tumor cells are often able to recruit different set of immune cells and create the immune suppressive environment.
+Such changes are usually reflected by either TIL composition change or localization change.

-Regarding TIL composition, aside from apprent immune effctor like CD4, CD8, here are some components worth mentioning:
+Regarding TIL composition, aside from apparent immune effector like CD4, CD8, here are some components worth mentioning: